SampleBias/10x_prompt/README.md

 ## API Integration

-The application uses the DeepSeek-V3 API to enhance prompts.
-It leverages the OpenAI-compatible API interface that DeepSeek provides.
-The API integration follows the official DeepSeek documentation for using the "deepseek-chat" model, which accesses the latest DeepSeek-V3 model.
+The application uses the Groq API to enhance prompts.
+The primary model is "mistral-saba-24b" with "llama-3.1-8b-instant" as a fallback.

 To use a different LLM API, you'll need to modify the API_URL and model name in the application.